 I think that is as profound as it gets.
 And I don’t mean to say that it isn’t perfectly fine to have an opinion.
 I saw some of the titles that came and went quickly from these otherwise brilliant playwrights when they weren’t firing on all cylinders, and it was both tough and depressing.
 As but one example, there was Tennessee Williams’s Scott and Zelda Fitzgerald drama Clothes for a Summer Hotel, which played a week on Broadway in 1980.
 It was incomprehensible, boring, poorly acted and made me thankful that it wasn’t my job to report on it to a readership to which I was beholden.
 Though it didn’t bother Walter Kerr any, who in his review in the New York Times wrote: “The finest playwright of our time has spent his evening trying hard, much too hard, to sound like other people.
 People out of books.
 Clothes for a Summer Hotel is Tennessee Williams holding his tongue.”

-I really don't know where to begin with this critique.
+I really don’t know where to begin with this critique.
 The Music Man may be a lot of things: corny, predictable, even a bit too precious.
 But boring?
 Unpretty costumes?
 Dull music?
 For those that know me, it is no secret here that Ms. Hand was picking on my favorite musical.
-She got to see Robert Preston and Barbara Cook in their prime, so yes I'm jealous she saw it, and pissed off she couldn't appreciate it, both at the same time.
-Have any of you recently encountered someone who got one of the impossible-to-get tickets to Hamilton, only to have them dismiss it with a wave of their hand as overrated?
-I have.
+She got to see Robert Preston and Barbara Cook in their prime, so yes I’m jealous she saw it, and pissed off she couldn’t appreciate it, both at the same time.
+I’m sure there are those who, after paying whatever they did for the impossible-to-get tickets to Hamilton, were quick to dismiss it with a wave of their hand as overrated.